 “Boss?”
 Wade looked up from his dark musings to see Jaspeth was at the door.
 He had his vest on in the heat and he was sweating from hauling all of the new supplies this morning.

-“You got someone for ya,” Jaspeth nodded, stepping aside.
+“You got someone here to see ya,” Jaspeth nodded, stepping aside.

 It was Anna Turner.
 She had ridden all the way up here, and was now wearing a shirt, jerkin, and heavy trousers.
 It made a change from the light shift she had worn yesterday, Wade thought.

-“Mrs Turner,” Wade tipped his hat.
+“Mrs. Turner,” Wade tipped his hat.
 He felt his heart lift just a little at the sight of her.
 As difficult as their first meeting had been, he had to admit that he admired her.
 She was as fierce as a coyote and probably about as stubborn as a wolf.
 He liked that honesty, and that anger.

-“Wade,” Anna waited for Jaspeth to throw them both another wary look and move off, before she got to talking.
+“Wade,” Anna waited long enough for Jaspeth to throw them both another wary look and move off before she started talking.

 “I’ve got someone for you to speak to.
 Ezekiel Hartman.
 He’s the blacksmith.
-He knows about as much as anyone can do in a small town like Cheyenne,” she said.
+He knows about as much as anyone can in a small town like Cheyenne,” she said.

 “Great news,” Wade said, already reaching for his things.
 When he came back out, he saw that Anna had waited for him, and was clearly expecting to do the interrogation with him.